The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 \subsubsection{The Persistent Near Infrared Component}

-To understand these phenomena, it is first necessary to determine the role of the persistent component in the long-term trend.
-We have probed the nature of this component by assuming two source components: (1) a variable one that has the same relative amplitude of variations in each band as the blue light; and (2) one that is constant in each of H, K, and L bands.
-We have fitted this simple model separately for each of Intervals B, C, and D, using the { SAI} photometry (since our method of reconciling the other sets could damp out a constant component).
+We have assumed two subcomponents: (1) a variable one that has the same relative amplitude of variations in each band as the blue light; and (2) one that is constant in each of H, K, and L bands.
+We have fitted this simple model separately for each of Intervals B, C, and D, using the {SAI} photometry (since our method of reconciling the other sets could damp out a constant component).
 We required that the SED of the persistent source be similar as derived individually for each of the intervals.

 The result of this modeling is that the persistent source fluxes at H, K and L can be fitted by a blackbody of $\sim$ 700K.
-This modeling also confirms the $\sim$ 4\% per year growth in the variable component.
+This modeling also confirms the $\sim$ 4\% per year growth in the variable component { after 1995}.